SmallHQ/small.github.io/source/blog/2014-02-19-your-startup-is-overthinking-design.markdown

 ---

 <h1>Your Startup is Overthinking Design</h1>
+<p style="color: #EA6D6A; font-style:italic;font-size:14px;line-height:19px;">Disclaimer: The advice in this article is specific to *visual* design.
+It assumes that you or one of your developers has experience designing the interaction/experience of your product.</p>
 <p>
   Design matters.
 A great deal.
 But design doesn&#39;t need to be complicated.</p>
 <p style="text-align: center;">